 Here are a few other examples of mitigation plans to get you started on the right path:

 - Continuity and recovery: Your CAM business is at least somewhat reliant upon digital technologies.
-The Federal Emergency Management Agency estimated that 40 percent of companies fail to re-open following a major disaster.
+Nationwide Insurance reports that 25% of small businesses don’t reopen after a disaster.
 To prevent this fate, you will need to regularly back up your digital assets and focus on recovery capabilities.

 - Client relationship management: What happens if the biggest community in your portfolio leaves because they are dissatisfied?
 Nothing good, to say the least.
 This type of threat should be included in your risk management planning, as client retention is paramount to not only maximizing profit margins over time, but also keeping the lights on.
 Implement regular checkups to identify unhappy clients before they leave while you still have a chance to do something about it.